Infant Incubators – Why They Are Used & Types

 • Surgery – some newborn babies undergo surgery following their birth.
 So, they are kept in an incubator to recover from the surgery.

-How Do Incubators Work?
+How Do Baby Incubators Work?

 Incubators are designed to provide a controlled environment for the babies to stay safe until their vital organs are developed.
 A premature or sick baby needs a controlled environment to survive and develop.
-They have an adjustable environment, where the temperature, oxygen, light, sound, and humidity can be controlled as per the baby’s requirement.
+They have an adjustable environment where the temperature, oxygen, light, sound, and humidity can be controlled as per the baby’s requirements.
 Incubators protect the babies from infections, allergens, germs, and harmful risks of high light and sound.
 They are also used to administer various medical procedures such as feeding through an IV, delivering medications/blood, constant monitoring of vital functions, ventilating, and special lights to treat jaundice.
 So, an incubator not only provides a safe environment for the baby, but also helps medical professionals in treating and monitoring the baby.

-A new parent, whose baby is placed in an incubator, worries about connecting with their baby.
+A new parent whose baby is placed in an incubator worries about connecting with their baby.
 Though the incubator keeps the baby away from the parent, there are many ways for the parent to connect with their baby inside the incubator.
 These ways are:

 • Touching and holding their hands and feet through the holes in the incubator.